ThomasLey/DevOpenSpace2021/04_DependencyInversion.md

 :grey_exclamation: The Dependency Inversion Principle (DIP) states that high level modules should not depend on low level modules; both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend upon abstractions.

 ---
+# Question:

+:question: What is your experience with dependency injection frameworks?

+(framework independent)

+---
 # DI vs. SL

 * Dependency injection (DI)